IEIM403180 - Due Diligence: New Individual Accounts: Self Certifications: Incorrect or Unreliable

 A Reporting Financial Institution may not rely on Documentary Evidence if it contains information that is inconsistent with the person's claim as to its status, the Reporting Financial Institution has other account information that is inconsistent with the person's status, or the Documentary Evidence lacks information necessary to establish the person's status.

 A Financial Institution may choose to treat a person as having the same status that it had prior to the change in circumstances until the earlier of 90 calendar days from the date that the self-certification became invalid due to the change in circumstances, the date that the validity of the self-certification is confirmed, or the date that a new self-certification is obtained.
-A Financial Institution may rely on a self-certification without having to inquire into possible changes of circumstances that may affect the validity of the statement, unless it knows or has reason to know that circumstances have changed.
+This is to give the account holder a reasonable opportunity to confirm the validity of the self-certification or provide a new self-certification.

 If the Financial Institution cannot obtain a confirmation of the validity of the original self-certification or a valid self-certification during such 90-day period, the Reporting Financial Institution must treat the Account Holder as resident of the jurisdiction in which the Account Holder claimed to be resident in the original self-certification and the jurisdiction in which s/he may be resident as a result of the change in circumstances.

-Where the Financial Institution is unable to obtain any valid self-certification within 90 days of opening the account, and there are no indicia of residence in any jurisdiction other than the UK, then the account is reportable to the USA under FATCA but is not reportable under the CRS.
+Where the Financial Institution is unable to obtain a self-certification within 90 days of opening the account, and there are no indicia of residence in any jurisdiction other than the UK, then the account is reportable to the USA under FATCA but is not reportable under the CRS.
 However if there are indicia of residence in reportable jurisdictions other than the UK, then the account is also reportable under the CRS to those other jurisdictions.